Ernest W. Prussman

-Ernest W. Prussman (1921 – September 8, 1944) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II.
+Ernest William Prussman (September 15, 1921 – September 8, 1944) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II.

 Biography

-He was born in 1921 in Baltimore, Maryland to Herbert Werner Prussman.
+Prussman was born in 1921 in Baltimore, Maryland.
+He had a twin brother, Earl, and their father's name was Herbert.
+In June 1938, the twins graduated from the Edison school within the Boston Public Schools system.

+Prussman joined the Army in October 1942; he was living on Parsons Street in the Brighton neighborhood of Boston at the time.
+He was a clerk in a chain store prior to his enlistment.
+Two of Prussman's brothers also served in the military during the war; Henry in the Army Air Forces and Calvin in the Navy.
-Prussman joined the Army from Brighton, Massachusetts in October 1942 and by September 8, 1944, was serving as a private first class in the 13th Infantry Regiment, 8th Infantry Division.
-On that day, near Loscoat (now an industrial district of Brest) in Brittany, France, Prussman advanced ahead of his unit and single-handedly captured several enemy soldiers and destroyed a machine gun nest before being killed.
-He was posthumously awarded the Medal of Honor seven months later, on April 17, 1945.

-Prussman was buried at the Brittany American Cemetery and Memorial in Saint-James, Normandy, France.
+Prussman served as a private first class in the 13th Infantry Regiment, 8th Infantry Division.
+He first saw action in France in July 1944.
+Two months later, on September 8, during combat near Loscoat (now an industrial district of Brest) in Brittany, Prussman advanced ahead of his unit and single-handedly captured several enemy soldiers and destroyed a machine gun nest before being killed.
+He was buried at the Brittany American Cemetery and Memorial in Saint-James, Normandy, France.

+On April 19, 1945, Prussman was posthumously awarded the Medal of Honor.
+In a Patriots' Day ceremony in Boston, the award was presented to his mother by General Sherman Miles.

+In September 1945, The Boston Globe noted that Prussman was the sole Medal of Honor recipient from Boston during World War II.

 Medal of Honor citation

 Private First Class Prussman's official Medal of Honor citation reads:

-For conspicuous gallantry and intrepidity at risk of life above and beyond the call of duty on September 8, 1944, near Les Coates [most probably a wrong transcription of Loscoat], Brittany, France.
+For conspicuous gallantry and intrepidity at risk of life above and beyond the call of duty on September 8, 1944, near Les Coates, Brittany, France.
 When the advance of the flank companies of 2 battalions was halted by intense enemy mortar, machinegun, and sniper fire from a fortified position on his left, Pfc.
 Prussman maneuvered his squad to assault the enemy fortifications.
 Hurdling a hedgerow, he came upon 2 enemy riflemen whom he disarmed.
 After leading his squad across an open field to the next hedgerow, he advanced to a machinegun position, destroyed the gun, captured its crew and 2 riflemen.
 Again advancing ahead of his squad in the assault, he was mortally wounded by an enemy rifleman, but as he fell to the ground he threw a handgrenade, killing his opponent.
 His superb leadership and heroic action at the cost of his life so demoralized the enemy that resistance at this point collapsed, permitting the 2 battalions to continue their advance.